 The product is recommended for pregnant and lactating mothers, children, the elderly, hypotensive, allergic, athletes and those engaged in heavy physical work.
-Thanks to a balanced and diverse vitamin and mineral composition, buckwheat improves the condition of the body in many diseases.
+Thanks to a balanced and diverse range of vitamins and mineralsusaIn its composition, buckwheat improves the condition of the body in many diseases.
 It can increase the level of hemoglobin in the blood, cleanse the body of toxins and metabolic products, strengthen bones.

 Buckwheat is an annual upright plant that is 70 centimeters high.
 Branching is another, less often opposite.
 In the branching phase, the green, ribbed stem gradually turns red, from its internodes emerge heart-shaped, triangular leaves on short stalks.
 The width and length of the leaves are approximately the same, their size and length of the petioles decrease upwards, the leaves become arrow-shaped.

 In June-September, the plant enters a period of budding and flowering, when clump-shaped brushes with red or white flowers on long axillary peduncles appear from the axils of the leaves.
 The flowers are sexual with 8 stamens and 8 nectars giving off a strong honey aroma that attracts many pollinators.
 The pistil is triangular and three-columnar with a unilateral upper ovary.
 The flowers are corolla, five-part pale pink and red when the temperature drops.